Smurfs: The Lost Village: Plot

-Meanwhile, Gargamel, Azrael, and Monty were led to the Swamp of No Return, a piranha-infested lake.
+Meanwhile, Gargamel, Azrael, and Monty are led to the Swamp of No Return, a piranha-infested lake.
 They spot Clumsy and Storm in the sky with Storm's dragonfly, Spitfire.
 Monty attacks them in a dogfight, but is defeated before the Smurfs fly back to the village.
 Smurfette grows accustomed to life in Smurfy Grove, to the dismay of Hefty and Brainy.
-Storm and Clumsy return with Spitfire, revealing that Smurfette was created by Gargamel, and the female Smurfs prepare for an impending attack in that night.
+Storm and Clumsy return with Spitfire, revealing that Smurfette was created by Gargamel, and the female Smurfs prepare for an impending attack that night.
 Gargamel suddenly invades and destroys Smurfy Grove, capturing every Smurf.
 Smurfette is spared because she is not a real Smurf, and thus, is of no use to Gargamel, leaving her crying in the ruins of Smurfy Grove.
 She soon gets an idea and travels back to Gargamel's lair to face him.

 At Gargamel's lair, every Smurf has been imprisoned as Gargamel prepares a machine capable of extracting their essence.
 The Smurfs attempt to escape using a plan from Brainy until Gargamel spots them, puts them all into his machine, and gains power from their essence.
 Smurfette arrives and deceives Gargamel into believing she wants to be evil again.
 Gargamel uses his magic to turn Smurfette evil again, but she instead absorbs his magic.
 As Smurfette absorbs the magic, she eventually explodes the lair, sending Gargamel, Azrael, and Monty flying back to the Swamp of No Return.

 The Smurfs are freed away from their cages, but Smurfette has been turned into clay.
 Back at Smurf Village, the Smurfs make a memorial for Smurfette and silently mourn her loss.
 Their energy and love for Smurfette resurrects her.
-The Smurfs celebrate, with Smurfette finding her purpose, to be anything she wants to be.
+The Smurfs and Smurfettes celebrate the defeat of Gargamel, with Smurfette finding her purpose, to be anything she wants to be.